UnionInternationalCheminsdeFer/OSDM/spec/processes.md

 The process for a booking which uses one or more Payment Vouchers, and that specifies the means of payment, is as follows:

-1. Create the prelimiary booking by using the POST /bookings endpoint
+1. Create the preliminary booking by using the `POST /bookings` endpoint
-2. Add any Payment Vouchers by using the PATCH /bookings endpoint and filling out the payments information only for the Payment Vouchers presented
+2. Add any Payment Vouchers by using the `PATCH /bookings` endpoint and filling out the payments information only for the Payment Vouchers presented
 3. This will return a preliminary booking structure which has the payment information for these vouchers added, including the value of the vouchers.
-Should the value of the vouchers exceed the value of the booking, an Ancilliary Offer will have been added to the booking which represents a new voucher covering the overpayment.
+Should the value of the vouchers exceed the value of the booking, an Ancillary Offer will have been added to the booking which represents a new voucher covering the overpayment.
-4. Add the payment information for the balance of the booking (should there be any) in another PATCH /bookings call
+4. Add the payment information for the balance of the booking (should there be any) in another `PATCH /bookings` call
 5. The booking is now "balanced", i.e. the sum of all payments equals the sum of all offers

 ## Confirmation and Fulfillment Processes